farawaysouthwest/will_it_supergraph/README.md

 # will_it_supergraph
-A minimal implementation of a GraphQL supergraph using subgraphs in as many languages as possible.
+An exploratory implementation of a GraphQL supergraph using subgraphs in as many languages as possible.
 The question: will it supergraph?

 ## User & Accounts Subgraph